top of page

 Kaikōura

-I saw a numerous petrels, albatross, and dolphin.
-At one point I saw a New Zealand fur seal and thought if it needs to eaten in order for me to see a sperm whale, then I'm fine with that.
-Subsequently I saw another seal with a giant skid in his mouth, thrashing it from side to side in an effort to break it into pieces, pretty cool.
+I saw numerous petrels, albatrosses, and dolphins.
+At one point I saw a New Zealand fur seal and thought if it needs to be eaten in order for me to see a sperm whale, then I'm fine with that.
+Subsequently, I saw another seal with a giant squid in his mouth, thrashing it from side to side in an effort to break it into pieces, pretty cool.
 A real National Geographic moment caught on film by an intrepid filmmaker.

 Day 3-4